Policy Platform Development Tools

 An example of running the api using a docker compose script is located in the Policy Integration CSIT test repository.

-Policy CSIT API Docker Compose
+Policy CSIT Docker Compose

 Running the PAP component standalone